-.
-The popularity of Github as a way of storing and coordinating work by many people on shared texts has attracted other has a broader interestusers who are not developing software: how-to guides, metadata on the Tate's art collection, the White House's open data policy, legal documents, recipes, books, and blogs are just some of the diversifying use-cases now found in repositories on Github.
-As a recent article in The Atlantic suggests, Github is increasingly of interest to non-programmers because the de-centralised, distributed and trackable collaborative processes it supports can be used for many kinds of documents: designs, legal documents, maps, images, books, blogs or websites (Meyer, 2013). the emerging massive feedback loop where assessments, adjustments, and re-alignments of what people do are actively pursued and fed back to them via manipulations, visualizations, or modelling of digital data. segment of Github as a social media platform for software development is one Github, we might say, is an 'indexical icon' (Lee and LiPuma, 2002) of the problems of scale and pattern that confront digital sociology.
+Code repositories might be seen as vectors that on varying scales comprise much of the contemporary field of devices.
+These vectors display field-specific characteristics – code repositories contain code written in programming languages, they are accompanied by descriptions, they relate to a finite range of domains (science, business, publishing, gaming, graphic design, etc.) – and they also affect each other, as can be seen in the many imitations, variations, copies, re-implementations and versions found there.
+Moreover, Gibhub increasingly serves as a model of social action that attracts many other practices not directly related to software : how-to guides, metadata on the Tate's art collection, the White House's open data policy, legal documents, recipes, books, and blogs are just some of the diversifying use-cases now found in repositories on Github.
+As a recent article in The Atlantic suggests, Github is increasingly of interest to non-programmers because the de-centralised, distributed and trackable collaborative processes it offers for coding can be used for many kinds of work: designs, legal documents, maps, images, books, blogs or websites (Meyer, 2013).
+In this respect, Github, we might say, is an 'indexical icon' (Lee and LiPuma, 2002) of the scaling and patterning that characterise the contemporary metamorphoses of culture.

-Scales, scaling and scale-free networks
+Scales, scaling and fields of devices

-The anthropologist Anna Tsing writes: 'scale is the spatial dimensionality necessary for a particular kind of view, whether up close or from a distance, microscopic or planetary.
-I argue that scale is not just a neutral frame for viewing the world; scale must be brought into being: proposed, practiced and evaded, as well as taken for granted' (Tsing, 2005: 58).
-Scale refers to the relative dimensions of enlargement or a reduction in a map, picture or model, as well as the marks or degrees used to measure intervals (as in the scale on the axes of a scatter plot).
-Scale, however, is a verb as well as a noun.
-In digital culture, re-scaling or re-dimensioning is common.
-The scaling-up of databases, of transactions, of geographies (e.g. Amazon's data-centres divide the globe into eight regions), and capacities in many settings testifies to one aspect of this re-scaling.
+One problem for digital sociology is the question of where to stand in looking at such complex processes.
+In some respects, platforms like Github could be seen as what Andrew Barry termed 'technological zones of circulation.'
+These are

+spaces formed when technical devices, practices, artefacts and experimental materials are made more or less comparable or connectable.
+They therefore link together different sites of scientific and technical practice.
+Such zones take different forms.
+The points of access to the zones may be more or less clearly marked, with more or less well-defined and functioning gateways (Barry, 2001: 202–203).

-Like many digital media, Github offers analytic and empirical capacities that might help us engage with different scales and scalings.
-But wrangling these affordances in sociologically inventive ways entails much engagement with the practices and technical realities of digital platforms.
-We might seek to craft ways of dealing with different scales, with wholes, with events and relations in Github, but the allures of totality or exhaustiveness powerfully distort and twist our efforts.
+Github is a kind of gateway to the linkages between devices.
+It offers analytic and empirical descriptions and data streams as well as search functions that might help us engage with different scales and patterns of connection between technical configurations, platforms and practices .
+Wrangling these affordances in sociologically inventive ways entails much engagement with the practices and device specificities of theGithub platform itself.
+As we craft ways of dealing with different scales, with wholes, with events and device-specific relations in Github, the allureof totalor exhaustive description promised by the platform itself need to be reckoned with.